 - BEST OVERALL: Yale Assure Lock SL with Z-Wave

-- BEST BANG FOR THE BUCK: WYZE Lock WiFi & Bluetooth Enabled Smart Door Lock
+- BEST BUDGET: WYZE Lock WiFi & Bluetooth Enabled Smart Door Lock

 - BEST FINGERPRINT: eufy Security Smart Lock Touch, Fingerprint Scanner